GaecKo/MDPSaver/README.md

 > * [standard-pyside-gui](https://github.com/GaecKo/MDPSaver/tree/standard-pyside-gui): uses standard PySide6 `Layouts`, `Widgets`, ... for the frontend (WIP).
 Won't be worked on any longer.
 > * Each version has their own README.
 Click on the branch you wish to visit above to see the project itself.

+> [!NOTE]
+> Why is the code *formatted* so weirdly?
+> * Because it uses [isort - black](https://www.linode.com/docs/guides/getting-started-with-black-and-isort/) tools.
+Their intentions is to improve code maintainability and aspect, by auto reading and generating a cleaner version of the code.

 ## Content

 * [Installation 📥](#installation)